 The next day, drain out this soaking water from the pot, and rinse the chickpeas once or twice in cold water.
 Do this by filling up the pot halfway, stirring the chickpeas around and then pouring out the excess water.

-Taste the chickpeas after 25-30 minutes of cooking to determine if they are cooked through.
+Taste the chickpeas after 25 minutes of cooking to determine if they are cooked through.
 If you plan to use the chickpeas in a recipe that involves a long cooking time, then it is fine to have the chickpeas still be a bit crunchy.
+If the chickpeas are not cooked through yet, allow them to continue to cook for another 10-15 minutes until done.

 When cooked through, use a slotted spoon to remove the cooked chickpeas into a separate bowl to cool.